Jason-bolt/nubsUccWebsiteUpdated/README.md

 ## Testimonies
 This page displays in a grid layout, testimonies of individuals in and out of the union.
 Anyone can add a testimony, however to prevent this page from being abused, any testimony submitted will have to be inspected by an admin before it will be made public on the testimonies page.

+Users can add testimonies through the <b>Contact</b> page by selecting "tetimony" from the "reason" section of the form.
+After a user submits the form, the data is sent to the admin section.
+Here the admin has the ability to correct spelling mistakes, however, the meaning will still be the same.
+The sender will also be contacted to know if he or she would like to have their picture portrayed.

+Upon approval, the testimony reflects on the <b>Testimonies</b> page.
+I a user types in a name into the names fields, the name will be added to the testimony.
+However, if a person does not want the name to appear for any reason can leave the names section blank.
+The name section will have "Anonymous" if no name is found.

 <br />

 ## Gallery